wscherphof/docker-vm/README.md

 - `$ docker run --rm -v /usr/local/bin:/target jpetazzo/nsenter`

 ### 7. optional: passwordless ssh
-- `$ ssh-keygen -t dsa` - generates keys on your host machine (where you'll run the ssh client to access the Docker VM) - if not already done
+- on your host machine (where you'll run the ssh client to access the Docker VM) `$ ssh-keygen -t dsa` to generates a key, if not already done
-- `$ cat ~/.ssh/id_dsa.pub | ssh <docker-vm-ip> "mkdir -p .ssh && cat >> ~/.ssh/authorized_keys"` - lists your key as an authorised key on the Docker VM (answer yes to the authenticity question & enter your password to connect)
+- `$ cat ~/.ssh/id_dsa.pub | ssh <docker-vm-ip> "mkdir -p .ssh && cat >> ~/.ssh/authorized_keys"` - to list your key as an authorised key on the Docker VM (answer yes to the authenticity question & enter your password to connect)
 - `$ ssh <docker-vm-ip>` - verify that you weren't asked for your password now
-- `$ exit`
+- `$ exit` - end the ssh session

 ### 8. Install the start script
 - `$ sudo cp ./VirtualBox/docker /usr/local/bin`
 - `$ docker`
 ```
 Starting Docker VM...............done
-Wait for connection
 Welcome to Ubuntu 14.04.1 LTS (GNU/Linux 3.13.0-32-generic x86_64)

  * Documentation:  https://help.ubuntu.com/